 as it may take dozens of flights.

 Take up this sport if you think you would love the prospect of being like a soaring bird flying above the world and are willing to assume the risks.
 If you train carefully, these risks are greatly lessened.
 It is not unnatural to sometimes have modest anxiety while flying a paraglider – it is a good attitude to have as it helps promote proper respect for our sport.

 - Operations plan

 How we prepare for training and what to expect when you begin your training, fly a tandem, or take a discovery flight.

 - Emergency action plan If something goes wrong, what do we do?

 - Risk management plan and training sites How do we manage risk at our flying and training sites?

-- Risk management plan for recreational towing operations We do recreational towing on Highway 9 in southern New Mexico.
-Pilots often get higher than 10,000' MSL with this type of tow.
+- Risk management plan for recreational towing operations We do recreational towing at various airports in our region.

 We fly because we love paragliding as there is nothing in the entire world like it.
 The experience is euphoric.